c3re/can2mqtt/README.md

 ## Usage
 The commandline parameters are the following:
  ```
- ./can2mqtt -f <can2mqtt.csv> -c <can-interface> -m <mqtt-connectstring> [-v]
+ ./can2mqtt -f <can2mqtt.csv>  -m <mqtt-connectstring> [-v] -c <can-interface>
  ```

+`<can2mqtt.csv>` is the configurations where your can2mqtt pairs are set.

+`<mqtt-connectstring>` is a URL that is used to connect to your MQTT-Broker. username and password can be supplied like this: `tcp://user:pass@host:port`.

+`<can-interface>` refers to the name of a [socket-can](https://www.kernel.org/doc/html/next/networking/can.html) interface on your computer that you want to bridge with can2mqtt.
+In case you have no idea what a socket-can interface is or how to configure it, read [how do i get a socket-can interface?](#how-do-i-get-a-socket-can-interface).

-Where can2mqtt.csv is the file for the configuration of can and mqtt pairs, can-interface is a socket-can interface and mqtt-connectstring is string that is accepted by the eclipse paho mqtt client.
-An additional -v flag can be passed to get verbose debug output.
-Example:
+An additional `-v` flag can be passed to get verbose debug output.

+Here is a full, working example:
 ```
 ./can2mqtt -f /etc/can2mqtt.csv -c can0 -m tcp://127.0.0.1:1883
 ```